oflatt/bearlydancing/README.md

 ## Making an executable

+Windows:

+Make the absolute path in variables.py go back one folder.
+Then call *python build.py build*.
+A folder named build should appear.

+Mac:

-Make the absolute path go back one folder for Windows, and two for Mac in variables.py.
+Make the absolute path go back two folders.
+Then call *python build.py bdist_mac*.
-Call python build.py build on Windows or python build.py bdist_mac for Mac.
-A folder called build should appear.
+A folder named build should appear.
+If there are errors in copying files, it may have no effect because of a bug in cx_freeze.